Andre601/mkdocs-materialx/docs/browser-support.md

   can be mitigated with some additional effort.
 - :fontawesome-brands-internet-explorer: __Internet Explorer__ - no support,
   mainly due to missing support for [custom properties].
-The last version of Material for MkDocs to support Internet Explorer is
+The last version of MaterialX for MkDocs to support Internet Explorer is
   <!-- md:version 4.6.3 -->.